sysghent/plant-pot/README.md

     tio /dev/serial/by-id/usb-c0de_USB-serial_example-if00
     ```

+5. If you are not able to connect, you can try different parameters for the serial connection or a different device path.

+    ```bash
+    tio -s 1 -d 8 -p none -b 9600 /dev/ttyACM1
+    ```

 From now on, you can send bytes to the Pico and also receive bytes from the Pico.
 All keyboard commands for `tio` are listed in [GitHub](https://github.com/tio/tio#32-key-commands).
 The most important one is `ctrl-t q` to quit the serial monitor.

 Try it out by running one of the official Embassy examples: